 That 2nd part about how tournaments work is where a lot of the problems have now started popping up, now that IACP is pretty much the only tournament game in town for Imperial Assault (after 2 years of no updates, the base FFG skirmish meta has gotten pretty stale for a lot of people).

 First off, the 2-format system is tough for a community that is already so small and can’t really handle being divided into 2 groups.
-Based on the feedback we’ve gotten from various sources, there’s about a 50/50 split between the people that want to play with the newest content and don’t mind it being a bit raw, and the folks that only want to play with content they know has been rigorously tested and balanced.
+Based on the feedback we’ve gotten from various sources, there’s about a 50/50 split between the people that want to play with the newest content and don’t mind it being a bit raw, and the folks that only want to play with things they know has been rigorously tested and balanced.
 The idea for the Approved format was to have a more balanced and competitive format, but the other problem is that the only cards that are allowed in an Approved tournament are cards from the previous season, meaning that there are likely already new cards that have come out that can’t be used in Approved tournaments.

 The next problem was that people were constantly being blindsided by unplanned card adjustments and season content releases.
 Though some folks are more adaptable and may even enjoy the challenge of adjusting to a constantly changing game, for others this is an exhausting and unpredictable process that makes them want to just tune out.
 It also felt to many people that the Steering Committee was doing too much micromanagement and not allowing the cards and the metagame to settle and not allowing the players to figure out the format for themselves before having things changed on them.